gleemhuis/django-dataparser/README.md

 # django-dataparser

-Validation of pandas.DataFrame that is being parsed to a Django model
+Validation of input data in pandas.DataFrame before saving into a Django model